cb0tt/Facial-Recognition-Pipeline/README.md

 ## etc/ → Model & Classifier Storage

-This folder stores:

-The FaceNet model (.pb) you download

-The trained Classifier
+This folder stores: The FaceNet model (.pb) you download, The trained Classifier

 ⚠️ These files are too large to upload to GitHub, so they must be downloaded manually.
 Example model: 20180408-102900.pb